Roy W. Simonson

-Roy W. Simonson (September 7, 1908 – November 2, 2008) was a scientist, professor, and writer who studied soil across the United States and on islands in the Western Pacific.
-He taught at Iowa State College from 1938 to 1943 and then became a Soil Correlator for the United States Department of Agriculture Division of Soil Survey.
-After World War II, Simonson worked for the Military Geology Unit to map soils on islands in the Western Pacific.
-Simonson spent the rest of his career at the Division of Soil Survey until his retirement in 1973.
+Roy W. Simonson (September 7, 1908 – November 2, 2008) was an American scientist, professor, and writer who studied soil across the United States and on islands in the Western Pacific.

+He taught at Iowa State College from 1938 to 1943 and then became a Soil Correlator for the Division of Soil Survey at the United States Department of Agriculture.
+During World War II, Simonson worked for the Military Geology Unit to map soils on islands in the Western Pacific.
+Simonson spent the rest of his career at the Soil Survey until his retirement in 1973.
 In his retirement, he occasionally taught courses on soil genesis as a visiting professor at the University of Maryland until relocating to Oberlin, Ohio, in 1993.

-Roy Simonson was born to Norwegian immigrants (Otto & Johanna Simonson) on September 7, 1908 on a farm in Agate, North Dakota 16 miles from the Canadian border.
+Roy Simonson was born to Norwegian immigrants (Otto & Johanna Simonson) on September 7, 1908, on a farm in Agate, North Dakota 16 miles from the Canadian border.
 He was the second of eight children.
 He attended high school in Bisbee at age 11.
 In 1926, Simonson attended North Dakota Agricultural College in Fargo to study engineering, later switching to agriculture in 1929.
-He studied soils under Charles E. Kellogg and helped map the soils of McKenzie County, ND summer, 1932.
-He earned his Bachelor of Science in Soils and Chemistry in 1934, and then studied at the University of Wisconsin, where he received his doctorate in Soil Science in 1938.
+He studied soils under Charles E. Kellogg and helped map the soils of McKenzie County in the summer of 1932.
+He earned his Bachelor of Science in Soils and Chemistry in 1934.
+He earned his doctorate in Soil Science from the University of Wisconsin-Madison in 1938, where his advisor was Emil Truog.